oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

         -   The fqdn of the WebSocketProxy (current) node
         -   The port to bind on

-    4.  engine-setup ask the user for the engine machine root password to download its own certs signed by the CA and also the private key with scp
+    4.  engine-setup ask the user for the engine machine root password to download its own certs signed by the CA and also the private key with scp; if websocket proxy cert is not available engine-setup, running on the second machine, can:
+        1.  connect to the first via ssh (is root squash in place?) to generate them
+        2.  configure the engine on the first machine with websocket-proxy address

     5. Than engine-setup downloads CA and engine public cert for data validation over https
     6.  engine-setup configures the service editing /etc/ovirt-engine/ovirt-websocket-proxy.conf.d/10-setup.conf
     7.  engine-setup starts the WebSocketProxy service